RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Hover to preview each step · Click to pin the details open

-While AePS is incredibly useful, there are specific situations where it might not be the most suitable or safest option for your transaction.
+While AePS is incredibly useful, there are specific situations where it may not be the most suitable or secure option for your transaction.
 Understanding these limitations helps you make informed decisions about when and how to manage your money.
 It's about choosing the right tool for the right job.

 You should always consider the context of your financial needs.
 For very large transactions or complex banking services, traditional methods like net banking or visiting a bank branch might offer more comprehensive features and additional layers of security.
 AePS is designed for convenience in basic services, not for every financial scenario.